 Another great idea we believe is the kayak rental.
 But the intention here is not to just create another ordinary rental place….
 Let us say that the terms and conditions are a bit unique!

-The idea is that you can rent a kayak for free, but only under one condition.
+The idea is that you can get a free hour of kayaking, but only under one condition.
 During your kayak adventure on the Oder river, you just need to collect a little bit of garbage.
-If you return a full bag of trash, you don‘t need to pay the rental fee!
+If you return a full bag of trash, the second hour of the rental fee will be waived!

 We participated once in an Oder river cleaning tour with our own kayak and can not stress enough how much we love this idea.
 Unfortuntaly we cannot show you the kayak launchpad today as it was fully covered with snow, but will update this post during summer again for sure.

 If you want to read about more other free things in Wroclaw, check out our post on the best free things to do in Wroclaw here.

 Great, but where is it?
 When is it open?

 The OdraCentrum is located just next to the Grunwaldzki-Bridge, not far away from the city centre.